BiagioFesta/pedibus-challenge-for/README.md

 ## REQUIREMENTS
 The project has been developed for a *NIX platform.
-Other operative systems has been not tried, and the support is not guaranteed.
-A porting could be take into account in future developments.
+Other operative systems have not been tried, and the support is not guaranteed.
+A porting could be taken into account for future developments.

 ### GCC Version Supported